aws-solutions-library-samples/guidance-for-generative-ai-shopping-assistant-using-agents-for-amazon-bedrock/README.md

 **AWS resources required:**
 - Amazon Elastic Container Service (ECS)
-- Amazon Cognito and Amazon Route 53 DNS record (reuired if you want Cognito Hoseted UI authentication)
+- Amazon Cognito and Amazon Route 53 DNS record (required if you want Cognito Hosted UI authentication)
 - Amazon CloudFront
 - Amazon Simple Storage Service (S3)
 - Amazon API Gateway
 - AWS Lambda
 - Amazon OpenSearch Serverless
 - Agents and Knowledge Base for Amazon Bedrock
 - IAM user or role with permissions to create resources in the target AWS account and region to be used for CDK deployment.

 ### Amazon Bedrock Model Access
    - Request access for Anthropic's Claude 3 Sonnet, Claude 3 Haiku and Amazon'a Titan embedding models from the AWS Management Console.